elizparisi/sinatra-glam-guide-app/README.md

 License
 =

-The app is available as open source under the terms of the MIT License.f
+The app is available as open source under the terms of the MIT License.